cn0047/stash/ed/arc/ioc.md

 ````
 Now we need add ability to: Write to disc...

-Inversion of control - is used to increase modularity of the program and make it extensible.
+Inversion of control - used to increase modularity of the program and make it extensible.
 <br>Software frameworks, CALLBACKS, schedulers, event loops and dependency injection
 are examples of design patterns that follow the inversion of control principle.